Feb 22 – Feb 28

-MAKING SPACE to connect with the mindset of working inclusive.
+MAKING SPACE – the taster session to connect with the mindset of working inclusive.

 How do you connect with people who are different to yourself?
 How do you make space for them?
 Making Space introduces participants to methodologies of working with Learning Disabilities and/or Autism as co-leaders and co-creators.
 This is a direct response to the challenge of making sustainable and slower residencies inclusive for artists and participants, create a journey and to deepen relationships that are often prevented by conventional international touring.

-Co-led by Mind the Gap’s professional learning-disabled Artists and Artistic Director, the taster sessions unfolds in two digital sessions, then in person taster sessions and concludes with a last digital session.
+Co-led by Mind the Gap’s professional learning-disabled Artists and Artistic Director, the taster sessions unfold in two digital sessions, then in person taster sessions and concludes with two last digital sessions.

 In the taster sessions, participants will learn about Mind the Gap’s inclusive practice through a combination of presentations, practical exercises and discussions.